SamDecrock/node-http-ntlm/README.md

 __httpntlm__ is a Node.js library to do HTTP NTLM authentication

-It's a port from the Python libary [python-ntml](https://code.google.com/p/python-ntlm/)
+It's a port from the Python libary [python-ntml](https://code.google.com/p/python-ntlm/) with added NTLMv2 support.

 ## Donate